1,000+ Opportunities

 The Kahlert Foundation’s fiscal year runs from July 1 to June 30.
 Grant Management Software provided by Foundant Technologies © 2026

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits in Maryland or Utah Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits in Maryland or Utah.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 30, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Kahlert Foundation Maryland Grant are due November 30, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.